 The first viewpoint

-From here you can see across the Grose Valley, to Lockleys Pylon on the left, and Perry’s Lookdown and Mount Banks in the distance.
+From here you can see across the Grose Valley, with Lockleys Pylon on the left, and Perry’s Lookdown and Mount Banks in the distance.
 These are the kind of viewpoints we love, no fencing or manicuring, just wild and expansive in all directions.

-Butterbox Point
+Reaching Butterbox Point

-The path to the spot in our photo requires climbing down a couple of rocks before making your way to the edge of the ledge.
 There are quite a few spiky plants down there, so watch out for them, wearing trousers to protect your legs could be a good idea too!

 The walk to get to the edge is a little exposed, although it is never particularly narrow, but if you take your time it’s no problem.
-On a windy day, we wouldn’t have gone down there though!

 Back to the circuit

 There’s a cool cave you can check out on your left, before the trail heads back towards the car park.
 If you want to make a loop, take the next left turn.
+The trail has some amazing views of Mount Hay and a bit more of the valley.

 Hiking to the Mount Hay summit